Protein In Urine During Pregnancy: Signs, Causes & Treatment

 Proteinuria is not a disorder but a condition caused due to various factors and medical conditions in pregnant women.
 However, you should be attentive to your protein urine levels and should not neglect them.

 If you have a mild increase in the levels of protein in the urine, simple dietary and lifestyle modification can be useful.
 Proteinuria during underlying conditions, such as hypertension and infection, will require the treatment of the condition through medications to cure proteinuria eventually (8) (11).
-The doctor may also suggest lifestyle changes, such as including exercises and avoiding certain foods to bring down protein levels in the urine.
+The doctor may also suggest lifestyle changes, such as including regular exercises and avoiding certain foods to reduce protein levels in the urine.
+Reduce your salt and protein intake, eat a healthy diet, eat more fiber, keep yourself hydrated, quit smoking and tobacco use, and check your blood sugar regularly during pregnancy (12).
+The doctor may also suggest bed rest to alleviate stress and reduce blood pressure in some cases.

 How To Prevent High Protein In Urine During Pregnancy?